Elder Grief 3: How to Move Your Loved One into Assisted Living

-In the last year she has lost 10 pounds and 1.5 inches in height.
+In the last year, she has lost 10 pounds and 1.5 inches in height.
 She uses a walker now.
 And while she still gets around better than many her age, her interest in activities has waned significantly.
-In fact, her daily life consists mostly of marshalling her strength to walk to and from meals and taking minimal care of her personal needs.
+In fact, her daily life consists mostly of marshaling her strength to walk to and from meals and taking minimal care of her personal needs.

-It is impossible to predict what your loved one’s situation will be as they age—except to know that chances are good that, barring a dramatic event, they will continue to live with increasing frailty and progressively declining abilities that will require more help than a single family member can provide.
+It is impossible to predict what your loved one’s situation will be as they age—except to know that chances are good that, barring a dramatic event, they will continue to live with increasing frailty and progressively declining abilities that will require more help than one family member can provide.

 My mother and I also frankly discussed that she might feel like a prisoner in my home.
 Not because I am cruel or unfeeling, but because she would not be living with her own community of friends.
 She continues to be a person who needs the company of others and her assisted living situation provides that.

 She goes to the dining room for lunch and dinner.
 Her hairdresser is just down the hall in the small salon provided for residents.
 She can make an appointment to have her nails done if she wishes.
 On Sunday mornings there is an on-site chapel service.
 The lobby, gift shop, and coffee bar areas facilitate informal conversation.
 And the staff work very hard to provide entertainment and activities that foster community in multiple ways.

 If my mother lived with me, she would have none of those options.
 I’m still working and our tastes, while similar in some ways, are very, very different in others.
 I love my mother, but I don’t want to live with her—and she doesn’t want to live with me.
 We both know that—which has made the decision to work through the challenges of assisted living easier than it might have been, had we not talked through the various scenarios.